⚠️ Safety First

 Section 4: Brake System Issues

-Warped Brake Discs
+Warped Brake Rotors

 Stuck or Dragging Brake Caliper

-Urgency level: Medium-high.
-A dragging caliper accelerates disc and pad wear significantly and can become a fire risk in extreme cases.
-It should be addressed within a week of identification.
+Urgency: Medium-high.
+A dragging caliper accelerates wear and can become a fire risk in extreme cases.
+Get it sorted within a week.

 Section 5: Driveline and Drivetrain Issues